mihailo-maksa/MERN-Starter-Pack/MongoDB-Basic-Setup.md

-# MongoDB Atlas Setup Instructions
+# MongoDB Atlas Basic Setup Instructions

 1.)
 Go to [MongoDB](https://mongodb.com) and create an account (or log into your account if you already have one)